joaoschwabe/joaoschwabe/README.md

 Front end Developer from Brazil!
 -----------------------------

-I'm a 17 years old web and mobile developer
+I'm a 19 years old web and mobile developer

-- Focusing on ReactJS, React Native and NodeJS
+- Focusing on NEextJs, TypeScript and SSR
-- Improving my skills on TypeScript

 ### Skills